-The FCV-611 color video sounder has a large variety of functions, all contained in a splash-proof rugged plastic case that is compact to fit small boats.
+The FCV-612 dual-frequency (50kHz and 200kHz) color video sounder has a large variety of functions, all contained in a splash-proof rugged plastic case that is compact to fit small boats.

-The principal features of the FCV-611 are
+The principal features of the FCV-612 are

-- User-friendly design for simplified operation. - A wide variety of display modes: bottom-lock expansion, marker zoom and bottom zoom displays. - Potent 300 W transceiver. - 8-color presentation (including background) on a 6" diagonal CRT, providing vivid presentation of underwater conditions. - AUTO function permits unattended range and gain setting operations.
-The range scale and gain change automatically so that the bottom is displayed in red or reddish brown on the lower half of the screen. - A-scope display gives excellent bottom fish discrimination, vital for bottom trawler and lobster/crab potter. - Digital and analog displays of navigational data.
+- User-friendly design for simplified operation. - A wide variety of display modes: bottom-lock expansion, marker zoom and unique bottom zoom displays. - Potent 300 W transceiver. - 8-color presentation (including background) on a 6" diagonal CRT, providing vivid presentation of underwater conditions. - AUTO function permits unattended range and gain setting operations.
+The range scale and gain change automatically so that the bottom is displayed in reddish brown or red on the lower half of the screen. - A-scope display gives excellent bottom fish discrimination, vital for bottom trawler and lobster/crab potter. - Digital and analog displays of navigational data.